rosenpass/rosenpass-website/content/en/about.md

 **Do you still have questions?**

-Rosenpass is a complicated project, that's why we provided explanation at different levels:
+To help everyone understand what Rosenpass does, we provided explanation at different levels:

 {{% blocks/anchor-nav %}}